nandi-exe/unit2_2024/README.md

 2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
 3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
 4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server.
-5. A user manual is provided for the solution.
+5. Create a prediction the subsequent 12 hours for both temperature and humidity.
 6. A poster summarizing the visual representations, model and analysis is created and communicated.

 # Criteria B: Design